September 23, 2022

 I had no idea what to make of this spectacle.
 What was happening in Laredo?!?

-I followed behind them, and soon discovered that several streets were blocked off for the event.
-It was the annual festival celebrating Carlos V, King of Spain from 1516-1556 (and simultaneous Holy Roman Emperor from 1519 to 1556).
+I followed behind the costumed people, and soon discovered that several streets were blocked off for the event.
+It was the annual festival celebrating Carlos V, King of Spain from 1516-1556 (and, simultaneously, Holy Roman Emperor from 1519 to 1556).

 Somehow, I’d walked into Laredo during the four-day period when this celebration occurred each September.
 And yes… it was essentially a giant Renaissance festival, with people dressed up in period attire, eating street food, buying trinkets, and watching parades of brightly colored performers.